 Method 1 - stuffing burek phyllo dough the easier way (the rectangle)

-- If necessary, dab the dough with 2-3 tablespoons of oil.
+- Dab the dough with 2-3 tablespoons of oil.

 - Get the filling and set it nearby.
-Grab batches of this filling with your hands and line the edge of one long side of the rectangle with the filling.
+Grab batches of this filling with your hands and line the edge of one long side of the rectangle with the filling, about 2 inches (2-3 cm) away from the dough's end.
 Stuff it evenly.
 (The filling should be the thickness of about 3-4 fingers.)
-You should use ½ of the filling for this side.
-Use the remaining filling to line the opposite side of the rectangle.
-(Only two sides will be filled).
+You should use ⅓ of the filling for this side.
 Now, starting at the end of any of these two rectangle sides lift the end of the dough and cover the filling completely.

 - At this point, slightly lift the tablecloth, and the dough will roll with the stuffing inside.
 (Give it a little assistance with your hands, if needed.)
-Once it reaches the middle of the dough, go to the other side and repeat.
-When the two rolls of dough with the stuffing inside meet each other in the middle, cut them apart and shape them into a burek shape of your choice.
+Once it reaches ⅓ of the way, go to the other side and repeat.
+You should have two rolls of dough with a dough rectangle in between them.

 Method 2 - stuffing burek phyllo dough the tastier way (the circle)

 - Get the filling and set it nearby.
 Now grab batches of this filling with your hands and walk around the dough lining the dough ends with the filling.
-Stuff it evenly.
+Stuff it evenly, about 2 inches/ 3cm (or more if the dough is hanging off the table) away from the dough edges.
 (The filling should be the thickness of about 2-3 fingers.)
 Starting at any point, lift the end of the dough and cover the filling completely.
 Do this for the entire dough circle, covering all the filling.

-- If needed, dab the phyllo dough with oil again (1-2 tablespoons), and start rolling the filling and the dough together.
+- Start rolling the filling and the dough together.
 Essentially, you're rolling the dough with the filling toward the middle of the circle for a few inches and then pulling it back toward yourself carefully.
 (For best results use the same method as before, pulling with the tops of your hands.)
 Do this at the same pace all around the circle, so that all areas are equally stuffed and rolled.
 (What you don't want is to roll one side completely, and the other one not having enough dough so the filling is exposed.)

 - After a few rounds of rolling the entire dough, it will tear in the middle, or it will have several rips and tears.
 Keep on rolling the dough until most of the middle is torn.
 (Alternatively, you can cut it with a knife.)
 When you decide that all the circle's ends have had about the same amount of dough you can cut the remaining middle dough part out.
 (You can stuff this part, discard it, or roll it in on a thinner end of your burek.)
 You should now be left with a large hula hoop-shaped dough stuffed with filling.